 We arrived at the site amid excitement.
 We parked and unloaded my bike.
 One rider borrowed my pump (he was unprepared) and another asked if we had an extra wheel (not a tube — but a wheel).

 I still had one nagging thought.
 On Tuesday I played Ultimate (Frisbee) with the normal gang of lunchtime idiots on the Mall in Washington, D.C.
-On what should have been a normal play, Rich Preston, an overly large person who is built more like Big Bird than an Ultimate player, somehow got his knee up into my quadriceps.
+On what should have been a normal play, Rich Preston, an overly large person (big bone – not fat) who is built more like Big Bird than an Ultimate player, somehow got his knee up into my quadriceps.
 I instantly went down.
 Months of training and years of dreams flashed before my eyes as I felt a sharp pain and could not walk.

 I tried to stretch and massage it for a while before returning and finishing the game.
 But the key test would be getting on the bike and riding the bike to work.
 I couldn’t.
 Every pedal stroke hurt and I knew that’s where I would get my power to climb the mountain.

 Tuesday evening I just tried to “spin” it out, riding very lightly in the neighborhood.
 There wasn’t power there.
 I tried the same Wednesday morning and still felt it.
-Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, that there would be power reserves in my leg when I needed them.
+Thursday in Connecticut it began to feel better and I only hoped that while it didn’t seem to hurt anymore, there would be power reserves in my leg when I needed them.

 We spent a few minutes chatting and checking the bike.
 Ashley gave me a hug and she and Bryan got in line to drive to the top before the road was closed at 8:00 a.m.
 I rode a little in the grass, circling them, then finally headed up and across the road and joined about 50 others riding loops in the parking lot at the Glen House across the highway.

 I did that for about 25 minutes to warm up my legs and get my heart rate up a little.
 It was chilly at the start.
-I was in my jersey and another rider asked me if that’s all I was wearing.
+I was in my jersey and another rider asked me if that was all I was wearing.
 I told him I was unsure and he had lots of warm gear on.
 The more I thought about it I decided to wear a long sleeve Under Armour under my jersey.
 I had thought about wearing arm warmers but decided it was better to wear something on my core as well.
 The Under Armour would wick away moisture but keep me warm when I reached the cold summit.
 That was the last Ashley and Bryan saw me — decked out in my warm riding gear.

 By starting time at 8:30 we were told that it would be 50º (10º C) with 25 mph 7 winds at the summit and that our body temperature would be about 115º 8 when we arrived.
 I decided to remove the Under Armour.